germayneng/DogEncode/README.md

 ## To do

-Add more documentation to explain every function and credit to respective people.
+* Add more documentation to explain every function and credit to respective people.
+* Hash encoding

 ## Credit